 Carry-forward concessional contributions

-Since July 2018, you can carry forward any unused concessional contributions cap to increases your cap the following year as long as your superannuation balance is less than $500,000.
+Since July 2018, you can carry forward any unused concessional contributions cap, for up to 5 years, to increases your cap the following years, as long as your superannuation balance is less than $500,000.

 Non-Concessional Super Contributions Rate (after-tax contributions)